divertimentos/course-elixir-freecodecamp/tutorials/README.md

 > Fun fact: I couldn't understand recursion the last time I tried, back in 2018; but I'm understanding now.
 The level of difficulty is way higher, but my mind seems more prepared as well.

 ![recursion-function-explained](https://github.com/divertimentos/course-elixir-freecodecamp/blob/main/assets/elixir-recursion.png)

+The explanation about Tail Recursion vs Head Recursion is interesting.

+- **Tail Recursion** (ascending) is when a certain function calls itself as an immediate return each time, but with a different parameter.

+- **Head Recursion** (return) is when we have an early recursion call, and then a code that will be returned, so it's put on hold until the recursion loop is satisfied.

+Back in 2018 I was taught the return version, and now I believe that's why I got traumatized.
+Even now is a struggle to understand what's going on and why the `IO.puts()` is put on hold when you let it as the return and puts the recursive call before it.
+The result is reversed because the return version is a stack.
+Last in, first out (LIFO).

+### Sum Digits using Recursion